AnthonyDinunzioSWE/flashCardsJS/README.md

 3. **Responsive Design**: I focused on creating a clean, modern, and mobile-friendly design by using CSS flexbox and media queries, ensuring that the app works seamlessly on various screen sizes.

 4. **User Feedback and Interactivity**: Implementing real-time feedback for answers---whether correct or incorrect---helped me refine my JavaScript skills in handling user inputs and displaying dynamic content.

----

-## Live Demo
-You can explore the live demo of **Flashcard Quiz JS** [here](#) to see the app in action.
-Feel free to try out the features and test your knowledge using the built-in quiz.

----

 ## Installation and Usage